DataDog/integrations-core/process/README.md

 All metrics are per `instance` configured in process.yaml, and are tagged `process_name:<instance_name>`.

 ### Events
-The Process check does not include any event at this time.
+The Process check does not include any events at this time.

 ### Service Checks
 **process.up**: